maxschlake/maxschlake/README.md

 You're looking at repositories created by *@maxschlake*. <br/>

-I'm an aspiring **Data Scientist** / **ML Engineer** with a Statistics background and a specialization in sensor signal processing and NLP.
+I'm a **Data Scientist** / **ML Engineer** with a Statistics background and a specialization in sensor signal processing and NLP.
 I recently started working on my own projects which I will upload here. <br/>

 A bit of information about me: I'm originally from Germany, but I have studied and worked in Spain, Italy and France.
 I have finally settled down in Grenoble. 🥳 I'm also a passionate guitar player, who I likes to improvise to fusion or flamenco. :notes: <br/>